 In fact, the vast majority of legacy claims we encounter at myMatrixx are inherited when a new client comes on board from a previous PBM.
 We have found that identifying and taking a proactive clinical management approach to these cases can result in millions of dollars in cost savings.
 For our existing clients, we use pharmacovigilance to “get ahead of the claim” and prevent these long-term, legacy claims from developing in the first place.

-Most importantly, successful legacy claims management can and should result in injured workers receiving a higher level of care and a better outcome.
+Most importantly, successful workers' comp case management for legacy claims can and should result in injured workers receiving a higher level of care and a better outcome.

 What Are Legacy Claims?